-114 Harris Street is not nominated as a heritage item or within a heritage conservation area.
+26, 28 and 30 Parkes Street are not nominated as a heritage item or within a heritage conservation area.
 The site is within walking distance of a cluster of heritage sites that are collectively known as the Harris Park Heritage Walk.
 To the south and east of the site are 3 conservation areas being Harris Park, Experiment Farm and Elizabeth Farm.
 Due to the proximity to the site Harris Park and Experiment Farm conservation areas have been identified as potentially impacted by development on this site.
-This matter is discussed in more detail further in this report.